 Internal security can be thought of as protecting the computer's resources from the programs concurrently running on the system.
 Most operating systems set programs running natively on the computer's processor, so the problem arises of how to stop these programs doing the same task and having the same privileges as the operating system (which is after all just a program too).
 Processors used for general purpose operating systems generally have a hardware concept of privilege.
 Generally less privileged programs are automatically blocked from using certain hardware instructions, such as those to read or write from external devices like disks.
 Instead, they have to ask the privileged program (operating system kernel) to read or write.
 The operating system therefore gets the chance to check the program's identity and allow or refuse the request.

-sandbox strategy available in systems that do not meet the Popek and Goldberg virtualization requirements, is the operating system not running user programs as native code, but instead either emulates a processor or provides a host for a p-code based system such as Java.
+An alternative strategy, and the only sandbox strategy available in systems that do not meet the Popek and Goldberg virtualization requirements, is the operating system not running user programs as native code, but instead either emulates a processor or provides a host for a p-code based system such as Java.

 Internal security is especially relevant for multi-user systems; it allows each user of the system to have private files that the other users cannot tamper with or read.
 Internal security is also vital if auditing is to be of any use, since a program can potentially bypass the operating system, inclusive of bypassing auditing.